 In states other than Colorado, appraisers must also have an active real estate license to purchase insurance under the real estate E&O policy and may purchase add an endorsement for appraisal activity.

 Since Colorado requires that appraisers have E&O insurance and has a group program for appraisers, we offer a program to Colorado appraisers, regardless of whether they also have a real estate broker license.
 In Colorado, if an appraiser also has an active real estate license, the appraiser may review the appraiser group program and the real estate broker group program to determine which program to elect for appraisal coverage.

 I want to purchase coverage for a state that’s not listed on your website.
 Why doesn’t RISC offer insurance in all 50 states?

 RISC specializes in providing real estate and appraisal E&O insurance in states that have group policies and require licensees or appraisers to maintain E&O coverage.
 At this time, RISC only provides E&O insurance for those states.

 From the home page, click on “Enroll Now”, or select your state then click on Enroll or Renew.
-Note that licensees in Kentucky, and Louisiana may enroll in our program through their respective state real estate commissions when applying for or renewing their license.
+Note that licensees in Kentucky, and Louisiana, and South Dakota may enroll in our program through their respective state real estate commissions when applying for or renewing their license.